Menu

 Downy mildew is caused by a parasite that causes yellow and white patches to appear on the tops of leaves, with powdery white mildew on the undersides.

-Make sure your plants have plenty of air circulation, water in the morning, destroy infected plants, and use a copper spray to control it.
+Make sure your plants have plenty of air circulation and water in the morning, destroy infected plants, and use a copper spray to control the disease.
+Learn more in our guide to downy mildew.

 Powdery Mildew

 Powdery mildew is caused by a fungus that causes plants to look like they were dusted in flour.
-Destroy infected plants and treat with fungicide.
+Destroy infected plants and treat the disease with copper fungicide.

 Bulbs Not Forming